Erectile Dysfunction: A Men's Health Issue

 This Erection Hardness Scale73 may help you and your partner identify if ED is suspected.
 The measure is done when the erection is active.
 Note food analogies are for illustrative purposes only.73 If you can’t achieve a Grade 4 erection more than 50% of the time, talk with your GP or urologist about the problem.

-Penis is hard but not hard enough for penetration.
+GRADE 1: Marshmallow Penis is larger but not hard. | GRADE 2: Peeled Banana Penis is hard but not hard enough for penetration. |

 GRADE 3:

-Penis is hard enough for penetration but not completely hard.
+Unpeeled Banana Penis is hard enough for penetration but not completely hard. | GRADE 4: Zucchini Penis is completely hard and fully rigid. |

 Signs, Symptoms and Causes